gmartins-dev/tea-roulette/README.md

 ## What's This All About? 🤔

-You know how it goes - it's always the same people volunteering to make tea, while others mysteriously disappear when it's tea time.
-Tea Roulette brings some fun and fairness to the age-old office tea round by:
+You know how it goes - it's always the same people volunteering to make drinks, while others mysteriously disappear when it's drinks time.
+Drink Runner Roulette brings some easy way and fairness to the age-old office drink round by:

-- 🎲 Randomly selecting who makes the tea
+- 🎲 Randomly selecting who makes the drinks
 - 👥 Letting you add or remove people easily
 - 📱 Working on any device (phones, tablets, computers)
 - ⚡ Being super quick and easy to use